bootstrap-vue/bootstrap-vue/src/components/alert/README.md

 Use the `show` prop to control the visibility state of the alert.
 By default alerts are **not** shown.
 Set the prop `show` to explicity display them.

+You can use the `v-model` directive to create two-way data bindings on show prop as in `v-model="showDismissibleAlert"` above.
+Useful when you use dismissible because when user closes the alert, your variable will be updated.

 ## Alert contextual variants
 For proper styling of `<b-alert>`, use one of the four required contextual variants by setting the